FreeRTOS/CMSIS-Packs/README.md

 ## Introduction

 The purpose of this repository is to store the [Package Index File][a1] for the FreeRTOS CMSIS packs and provide a place to download the packs directly.
+Thus, this repository is not designed to be cloned.

 See the following tables for all of the current FreeRTOS CMSIS packs available.

 [a1]: https://arm-software.github.io/CMSIS_5/Pack/html/packIndexFile.html